tributech-solutions/tributech-workflows/README.md

 Custom configurations should be registered in the **CoreRegistration**.

-# Environment
+# Deployment
-In order to run Workflows on a server it needs to have "docker" and "docker-compose" installed.
+In order to run Tributech Workflows on a server it needs to have "docker" and "docker-compose" installed.
-The Workflows service also requires an accessable postgresql database to run.
+The Tributech Workflows service also requires an accessable PostgreSQL database (https://www.postgresql.org/) to run.

 Check out the docker-compose files at the top level of the solution to give you an idea how such a docker-compose deployment file could look like.